 The model estimates of the mean daily division rates did not have a significant correlation with any of the surface water nutrient concentrations or mean PAR (fig. 5), though it is important to note that nutrient concentrations were determined from single time point samples, whereas division rate was continuous.
 Additionally, there was no relationship between cryptophyte abundance and division rate, pointing to the importance of loss processes (both physical and biological).

-M. major Counts
+M. major Counts MORE

 Abundances of M. major ranged from between 21-323 cells mL⁻¹, with the some of the highest values occurring during weeks 2 and 3 (table 1).
 The most dramatic change in abundance occurred between 9/12 and 9/13, with a decrease from 175 to 27 cells mL⁻¹, within 24 hours.
 The M. major abundances showed no relationship with cryptophyte division rate, nor any correlation with surface water nutrient concentrations or mean PAR (supplemental fig?).

-qPCR for Teleaulax abundance
+qPCR for Teleaulax abundance MORE

 The percent of the total cryptophytes that were T. amphioexa, as estimated from qPCR data, was very low across the entire time series, ranging from 0.0615% - 0.397% (table 1), and agreed with observations made in previous years (Herfort et al., 2011b).
 When applied to abundances measured via SeaFlow, this percent translated to between 5.03 and 93.18 T. amphioexa cells mL⁻¹ in the surface waters.

-Discussion
+Discussion START WITH BIG PICTURE THINGS, THEN GO IN MORE DETAILS.

+The Columbia River Estuary, located between Washington and Oregon (fig. 1), is a turbid and often highly stratified system, characterized by its dynamic physical processes and strong influence from diurnal and semi-diurnal tides (Jay, 1984).
+ARE OUR DATA IN AGREEMENT WITH THAT?
+DISCUSS IT.

+AFTER YOUR DISCUSS ENVIRONMENTAL CONDISTIONS, THEN DISCUSS THE BIOLOGY AND ITS CONNECTION WITH THE ENVIRONMENTAL CONDITIONS.

 Cryptophyte Abundances

 Though past data has suggested that the cryptophytes in the Columbia River Estuary are of freshwater origin (Peterson, unpublished data?) and thus increase in number with the outgoing tide, our data do not support this finding.
 While a distinct oscillation in cryptophyte abundance occurs within each day of the bloom, upon closer look this does not appear to be correlated with the tidal cycle.
 Though no discernible pattern emerges in our data set, this does not eliminate the possibility of a relationship between tidal cycle and cryptophyte abundance.
 It may be that co-occurring biological processes, such as growth and grazing, are obscuring this relationship.
 Other non-tidal physical processes may also have an influence on cryptophyte abundance.